oceanypt/TOA/README.md

 - 😊 **OpenAI Compatible Server**: We support OpenAI compatible API to use the models.
 - 🎯 **Reward Model Integration**: TOA utilizes a reward model to guide and optimize the generation process.
 You can easily specifiy a your own reward model.
 - 💰 **Compute Efficient**: For each input question, TOA optimizes the generation structure dynamically with MCTS-based search, making our method more compute-efficient than other baselines for data synthesis.
+- 📣 **Support Various Methods**: Our repository implements various methods for single- and multi-agent sampling.

 ## Project Directory Structure